garrandall/popular-music-data/tracks/little-bit-of-life-craig-morgan.md

 I breath in, I breath out.
 Yeah. sleepin' all night with the windows down.
 Up in the mornin', stirrin' around.
-Drink a pot of coffee an' I head off to town.
+Drink a pot of coffee and I head off to town.
 Work, work, work, all day long,
 Crank it up, back it up, bring it on home,
-Supper on the table an' I eat me a bite,
+Supper on the table and I eat me a bite,
 Then we snuggle on the porch by the pale moonlight,
-A little bit of me an' you doin' all right:
+A little bit of me and you doin' all right:
 A little bit of life.

-A little bit of me an' you doin' all right:
+A little bit of me and you doin' all right:
 A little bit of life.
 Yeah, a little bit of life.

 A little bit of guitar; a little bit of truck.
 A little bit of hound-dog, a little bit of luck.
 A little bit of back-seat, a little bit of moon.
 A little bit of radio: boom, boom, boom.
 A little bit of bacon, a little bit of beans;
 A little bit of you lovin' up on me.
 A little bit of c'mon, a little bit of play.
 A little bit of yee-haw in the hay!